-The Bolton Master of Business Administration (MBA) at the Malawi Institute of Management (MIM) could be your chance to take your career to the next level.
-This stimulating course explores the skills required to tackle complex, strategic business challenges, giving you the opportunity to grow as a leader in almost any field you choose.
+The Bolton Master of Business Administration (MBA) delivered in partnership with the Malawi Institute of Management (MIM) could be your chance to take your career to the next level.
+This stimulating course explores the skills required to tackle complex, strategic business challenges, allowing you to grow as a leader in almost any field you choose.

 Mode of Study:

 Whatever sector you currently work in, this MBA is a part-time career development programme designed to help you develop the strategic thinking skills needed in today’s global economy.

 The course covers vital skills and knowledge that can be applied in almost any organisation, such as developing awareness of management and leadership practices, developing creative and systematic approaches to underlying business issues, and understanding how business and management practices can be improved.